stanford-scs/scp-spec/draft-mazieres-dinrg-scp-03.md

 The protocol goes through four phases:  NOMINATION, PREPARE, COMMIT, and EXTERNALIZE.
-The NOMINATION and PREPARE phases run concurrently (though PREPARE's messages are sent earlier and it ends before PREPARE ends).
+The NOMINATION and PREPARE phases run concurrently (though NOMINATIONS's messages are sent earlier and it ends before PREPARE ends).
 The COMMIT and EXTERNALIZE phrases are exclusive, with COMMIT occurring immediately after PREPARE and EXTERNALIZE immediately after COMMIT.

 ## Federated voting